anishrana2001/CKAD/6. Dumps/lab.md

-### Task:   kubectl config use-context k8s-c1-s
+### Task:   `kubectl config use-context k8s-c1-s`
-### 1. A Dockerfile is created on /datadir/Dockerfile for you.
-You need to create built an image with the name ubuntu-apache and tag 3.0 from this Dockerfile.
+### 1. A Dockerfile is created on `/datadir/Dockerfile` for you.
+You need to create built an image with the name `ubuntu-apache` and tag `3.0` from this Dockerfile.
 You may install and use the tool of your choice.
-### 2. Using the tool of your choice export the built container image in OC-format and store it on /data1/ubuntu-apache-3.0.tar
+### 2. Using the tool of your choice export the built container image in OC-format and store it on /`data1/ubuntu-apache-3.0.tar`
-### 3. Create a container named apache-pod1 from the newly created image and bind apache port (80) with 34080 port number.
+### 3. Create a container named `apache-pod1` from the newly created image and bind apache port `80` with `34080` port number.

 ### Solution

-### kubectl config use-context k8s-c1-s
+### `kubectl config use-context k8s-c1-s`

 ### First, check the file.
 For task 1.
 ```